Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Methods

 Although lodgepole pine trees are capable of indeterminate growth, intraspecific competition in dense stands constrains the maximum diameter.
 The vast majority of lodgepole pine trees in even-aged stands do not exceed 20--24 inches DBH \citep{rodman2022rocky, negron2020within, huang1999ecoregion}, and many U.S. Forest Service reports use a ``$> 18$ inches'' category to describe lodgepole diameters (e.g., \citealp{cole1969mountain, stipe1974yearly, mcgregor1973status}).
-Therefore, we assume that the trees stop growing after reaching 20 inches DBH.
-To summarize the fixed-value parameters associated with tree growth, we have $DBH_1 = 0.157$, $DBH_J = 20 - \left(20 \bmod 0.157\right) \approx 20$, and $DBH_{j} = DBH_{j-1} + 0.157$ for $j=2,\ldots,J$.
-Assuming that there are no MPB, and that $m$ is large enough that the $J^{th}$ DBH class contains very few individuals, we to can perform recursion on \eqref{eq:tree_recurse} to approximate the equilibrium distribution of tree diameters as $(\text{TPA})_{j,\infty} = (1-m)^{(j-1)}mK$.
-This geometric distribution matches the pre-outbreak distribution in the \citeauthor{klein1978attack} dataset (Fig.\,\ref{fig:tree0}).
+The DBH growth rate is consistent with empirical estimates \citep{mata2003growth, heath1990growth, mclane2011climate}.
+However, like all pines, lodgepole pine grows faster in youth and slower in age, so 4mm here is a convenient approximation, representing the average increment over a tree's lifespan.